whitehaven/personalstatementbk/experience items.md

 - [ ] submitted

-During my training, I have noted that while point-of-care ultrasound is frequently discussed and available for use, it remains underutilized by trainees.
-In discussions on the matter, they frequently noted that they were certain ultrasound would add information, but they were not confident they could obtain the critical views unassisted.
-Similarly, those who did make regular use of ultrasound universally identified the experience of performing frequent repeat examinations leading to greater skill and confidence, often in the ICU.
+During my training, I observed that while point-of-care ultrasound is frequently discussed and available, it remains underutilized by trainees.
+They often acknowledge its value but lack confidence in obtaining critical views unassisted.
+Conversely, regular users of POCUS gain skill and confidence through repeated practice.

-As part of the Clinician Educator Fellowship, I am performing a targeted project to make use of rapid spaced repetition with feedback to accelerate the user to a level of proficiency such that they would make accurate use of ultrasound imaging on their own and thus take over the process of building their own skill.
+As part of the Clinician Educator Fellowship, I am leading a project to use rapid spaced repetition with feedback to elevate trainees' proficiency, enabling them to use ultrasound imaging on an independent and accurate basis.
+As their use of ultrasound becomes more regular, I hypothesize they will continue building their skills autonomously.
+I will be happy to provide results when available.

 ## Nodules case report?